There are three types of federal financial aid:

 - Suspension means you have fallen below 2.00 G.P.A or 67% Completion Rate, or you have a 2-year degree, 4-year degree, or have attempted 90 units or more and will need to be approved for a SAP Appeal in order to receive Financial Aid.

 There is a process to receive your Financial Aid funds.
 After submitting your FAFSA you need to log in to Corsair E-Docs to see if you need to verify anything on your FAFSA with the Financial Aid Office.
 Once you have submitted all verification items there is a 2 to 4-week review process.
-Once your Financial Aid account has been reviewed and awarded, then it will take 7 to 10 days to mail out checks to students.
+Once your Financial Aid account has been reviewed and awarded, then it will take 7 to 10 days for the funds to be delivered to the student.
 We start sending Financial Aid monies out the week before the semester starts.

 - Incoming students will get their Award Letter emailed to them after we have received their FAFSA and reviewed their file.